git-ender/smv/roles/smv-provision_infra/README.md

 The default image is AMI Linux 2, and default region is AWS Ireland.

 The EC2 instances and the ELB should be attached to a common SG for network communication.
+This is not created by the role, it's usually the default SG for the VPC.

 AWS credentials are stored in a vars file to be easily encrypted as needed